Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion deletes the /my_first_directory/ from /tmp/

 10-back script that changes the working directory to the previous one.

+11-lists script lists all files even the hidden ones in different directories.